civicrm/civicrm-setup/docs/getting-started.md

 ## Inspect the model

 The *model* defines any local installation options.
-These values are mostly determined automatically.
+These values are mostly discovered automatically.
 To inspect them, use the `--debug-model` option, as in:

 ```
 $ cv core:install --debug-model